Generic Name: codeine (KOE deen)

 Usual Adult Dose for Pain:

-Initial dose: 10 mg orally every 6 hours as necessary.
+Initial dose: 15 to 60 mg orally up to every 4 hours as needed

 What other drugs will affect codeine?